This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 From there, use the backup method of your choice!

-Now that you know what presets are as well as how to create and import them, it's important that you know some basic editing tips so that you can make your photos look consistently high-quality.
+Now that you know what presets are and how to create and import them, you must understand some essential editing tips to make your photos look consistently high-quality.

-Here are our quick tips on how to get started editing in Lightroom regardless of whether you have a preset or not.
+Here are our quick tips on how to get started editing in Lightroom, whether you have a preset or not.

-You'll also find that these steps are typically the ones professional photographers use in order to process efficiently.
+You'll also find that these steps are typically the ones professional photographers use to process efficiently.

 Make Your Lens Corrections

-Depending on the quality of your lens, you'll find that it may be adding vignetting to your photos or distortion when you don't want there to be any.
+Depending on the quality of your lens, it adds vignetting to your photos or distortion when you don't want it.

-If this is the case, click on Remove Chromatic Aberrations in the Lens Correction menu as well as Enable Profile Corrections.
+If this is the case, move to Chromatic Aberrations in the Lens Correction menu and enable Profile Corrections.

-This will automatically remove any purple or green color fringing around objects, vignetting, distortion, and more from the lens you're using.
+This will automatically remove any purple or green color fringing around objects, vignetting, distortion, and more from your lens.

 Apply Your Preset